APIs-guru/openapi-directory/API.md

 **Warning**: If you want to be notified about changes in advance please send us email to founders@APIs.guru

+## Implementation
 This API implemented as `gh-pages` branch Github automatically mirror it's content to<BR> https://apis-guru.github.io/api-models/<BR>
 That mean API served as static content and support both caching and compression.<BR>

+## Client examples
-Here is simplest possible API client: https://apis-guru.github.io/simple-ui/
+Here is simplest possible API client: https://apis-guru.github.io/simple-ui<BR>
+Example of more advanced UI: https://apis-guru.github.io

+## Endpoint
 https://apis-guru.github.io/api-models/api/v1/list.json - List all API specs.
 It consist of JSON object with API IDs(`<provider>[:<service>]`) as keys.
 Values have following are objects with following attributes: